aponte411/numerai_train/README.md

 # numerai_train

-This repository contains code to train, tune, and make/submit predictions using the Numerox API.
+This repository contains code to train, tune, and make/submit predictions using the Numerox API to the Numerai Data Science Tournament.

 https://docs.numer.ai/tournament/learn